 The Best Things to Do in Laurel Highlands During Winter

 During any season, a visit to the Laurel Highlands will make for one of the best weekend getaways.
 Outdoor enthusiasts will enjoy the plentiful winter adventures, history buffs will learn stories from George Washington, the French and Indian War, the Revolutionary War, and foodies will love the delicious comfort foods found throughout the region.
 For craft beer and wine drinkers, enjoy each of these experiences while sipping on locally made spirits.

 Keep reading as the Laurel Highlands offer plenty of things to do in Pennsylvania in winter!

 The Laurel Highlands has four great ski and snowboard areas with perfect slope conditions, making for some of the best skiing in Pennsylvania.
 Hit the slopes at Seven Springs Mountain Resort, Laurel Mountain, Hidden Valley Resort and Nemacolin Woodlands Resort.
 For adventurous skiing in Pennsylvania, Laurel Mountain features the highest vertical drop as well as the steepest slope in the state!

-We had fun skiing at Seven Springs, which features more than 30 slopes throughout 285 skiable acres.
+We had fun skiing at Seven Springs, which features more than 33 trails throughout 285 skiable acres.

 As one of the most joyful winter sports, snow tubing is fun for the entire family!
 Laurel Highlands features three snow tubing parks – Seven Springs Mountain Resort, Hidden Valley Resort and Nemacolin Woodlands Resort.